Lucie2727/Mech105-Algorithm/README.md

 - an upper guess
 - a relative error
 - max number of iterations
-- any other parameters used by the funciton
+- any other parameters used by the function

 *Outputs*